INSM-TUM/activity-relationship-classification/README.md

 ### Example Data
 - `thesis_process/`: Contains example files for the thesis registration and submission process used in the paper.
     - `interview_transcripts/` : Contains the interview transcripts used as basis for the process description, as described in the paper.
+- `thesis_process_paper_results/`: Contains the results of running experiment.py on the thesis process with all methods and models.
+These are the numbers referenced in the paper.
 - `airport_process/`: Contains example files for an airport check-in process used for development purposes.

 ## License